Main Content

 In-Country Office

 Each year, Harvard affiliates travel to Chile to study abroad, research, and explore questions of 21st century astronomy.
 The country is home to a David Rockefeller Center for Latin American Studies’ (DRCLAS) office in Santiago as well as the Giant Magellan Telescope at Las Campanas Observatory.
+The DRCLAS Chile office is one of Harvard’s 20+ global offices, which support the University's faculty, students, and researchers in their worldwide work and connect local individuals, organizations, and alumni to Harvard.
 The Consortium for Advanced Study Abroad (CASA), which Harvard is a member of, also operates a study abroad program in Santiago.

 Both at Harvard and in Chile, the DRCLAS Andes & Southern Cone Program enhances research collaboration, faculty and student engagement, and program development for the Harvard community and public.